 - refuses to go to school

 - doesn’t want to see friends

-- doesn’t want to take part in her usual sports and other activities
+- doesn’t want to take part in his usual sports and other activities

 - avoids group gatherings.